Edward Dicconson: Life

 He was the third son of Hugh Dicconson of Wrightington Hall, Lancashire and his wife, Agnes Kirkby.
 Wrightington was the seat of the recusant Dicconson family who had a chapel at Wrightington Hall.
 At the age of thirteen or fourteen he was sent to the English College at Douai where he completed his course of philosophy in 1691.
 He returned to Douai about 1698, having resolved to become a priest, and on being ordained in June, 1701, remained at the college many years as procurator and professor and became vice-president in 1713, while still continuing to teach theology.

 At Ushaw College there is preserved a portion of a diary kept by him at this period, which gives a glimpse of the life he then led at Douai, besides mentioning some other events of interest.
 In it he has recorded a visit paid by him to Paris in June, 1704, when he and his brother "at St. Germain made the compliments of the College to King and Queen on the King's birthday."
 The king here referred to was James II of England's youthful son, later the Old Pretender, who was recognized as king, both by the exiled English Catholics and by Louis XIV of France, and to whom Dicconson's oldest brother William was tutor.
 The queen was the widowed Mary of Modena.
 In 1714 he accepted the Constitution Unigenitus [against Jansenism], and insisted on its acceptance by the students.

 In April 1716, his brother Roger came to Douai to visit his only son, also named Edward, a student of much promise.
 In September 1717, Roger returned with another brother, Hugh, and remained for some time.
 The following April, Edward Dicconson and his brother Hugh went to England on business.
-After being employed for some time at Paris in connection with the college funds, in 1720, Dicconson left Douai, accompanied by his nephew, having been offered the position as chaplain to Mr. Giffard of Chillington in Staffordshire.
+After being employed for some time at Paris in connection with the college funds, in 1720, Dicconson left Douai, accompanied by his nephew, having been offered the position as chaplain to Bonaventure Giffard of Chillington in Staffordshire.
 At the same time, he served as vicar-general to Bishop John Talbot Stonor, Vicar Apostolic of the Midland District.